|AtlantiCape Inspections, LLC||P.O. Box 3350||7809 Wellington Ave., Margate NJ 08402||Phone (609) 431-0202|

 THE INSPECTION REPORT

 The final report will be edited and completed the evening of the inspection day.
 The report will be e-mailed to you immediately upon completion, generally late the same evening of the inspection.
 If you have no access to e-mail, the report will be sent Priority Mail the following business day.
 Or, depending on the inspector's schedule and your location, the report may be able to be hand-delivered to you or with your permission, to your real estaste agent.

 Your inspector will be available to discuss the final report with you after you have reviewed it.
 At your request, the inspector will make a return visit to reinspect those items that the seller agreed to correct, for a nominal fee.
 Please note that this return inspection visit does not take the place of your pre-settlement inspection, which you would typically perform on the day of your settlement.

 Buyers need to know...

 On occasion, a seller may swap out fixtures, water heater or other systems or equipment in their property immediately prior to settlement, believing they are doing the buyer a favor, or for other less-than-honorable reasons.
 If this occurs, something I had previously inspected that appeared to be in good working order at the time may have been replaced with something in an inferior condition.
 Also, new roof or plumbing leaks, electrical problems or other random issues may surface between the time of my original inspection and your settlement due to normal wear and tear, component failure or a weather event like high wind or flooding rains.
-For this reason, you are strongly encouraged to take a personal interest in the pre-settlement walk-through.
+For this reason, you are strongly encouraged to take a personal interest in your pre-settlement walk-through.
 If you discover anything of concern, call me immediately to discuss.